Vivek Oberoi: 2010–2013: Revival attempts

 Oberoi produced a film named Dekh Indian Circus in 2011.
-The film was featured in the 16th Busan Film festival, winning the Audience Choice Award for Best Film from 3000 films worldwide and amongst 380 films screened.
+The film was featured in the 16th Busan Film festival, winning the Audience Choice Award for Best Film from 3000 films worldwide and among 380 films screened.
 In 16 years of the history of Busan, this is the First Indian Film to win the award.
 The film has already received rave reviews from international critics and reporters from The Hollywood Reporter, Variety and Screen International.
 The film received overwhelmingly positive reviews from the critics.
 Richard Kuipers of Variety praised it for "bringing the themes of inequality and class divisions together in the highly entertaining visit to the big top."
 Kirk Honeycutt in his review for The Hollywood Reporter, praised director Mangesh Hadawale for portraying third-world issues through a family comedy that contains a stinging satire of contemporary India and its rampant corruption.

 Oberoi's film Kismat Love Paisa Dilli, which was released in October 2012, failed to impress the audience and was a box office failure.

-He also played supervillan Kaal in Krrish 3 (2013).
+He also played supervillain Kaal in Krrish 3 (2013).
 Critics directed praise towards cast performances (particularly Hrithik Roshan, Kangana Ranaut and Oberoi), VFX, cinematography, background score, direction and entertainment value, but criticism has been directed towards the film's lack of originality, soundtrack and writing.
 Taran Adarsh of Bollywood Hungama gave the film 4.5 out of 5 stars and stated that "the film has all the ingredients that make a splendid superhero film, besides being Rakesh Roshan's most accomplished work so far."
 Madhureeta Mukherjee of The Times of India gave it 4.5 stars while commenting "For sheer vision, bravado and superlative execution, this one soars to new orbits.
 Latch on to this cape for an exhilarating ride."
 Raedita Tandan of Filmfare awarded it 4 out of 5 stars, remarking "Hats off to Rakesh Roshan for dreaming big and actually pulling off this risky proposition.
 It's not perfect.
 But it has all the elements a good, entertaining film must have.
 All you Marvel superheroes, better watch out.
 Krrish is here to stay."
 Anupama Chopra of the Hindustan Times gave it 3.5 stars and said, "Filmmaker Rakesh Roshan deserves a round of applause for giving us a homegrown superhero.
 Krrish 3 is ambitious and exciting."
 Sarita Tanwar of DNA gave it 3.5 stars and wrote, "Krrish 3 is fast-paced and the VFX effects are smashing."
 Rohit Khilnani of India Today gave it 3.5 stars noting, "The only part where the movie dips are during the songs.
 The music sounds too dated for this action-packed film."
+The film earned him his second nomination for the Filmfare Award for Best Supporting Actor.